 Over a third of UCLan students come from working class homes and amongst them are individuals experiencing extreme financial or social hardship.
-The Harris Bursary Fund was established as a charitable fund through the University of Central Lancashire Foundation to provide emergency help and to prevent these students from dropping out of higher education.
-The help offered is limited but nevertheless provides the catalyst to help the students refocus and continue studying.
-Often all that is required is help with essential study related items such as text books and computer equipment.
-Over the last three academic years the Fund has successfully awarded help to 152 UCLan students.
-Read the case studies as an insight to the impact the Fund has on recipients.
+The Harris Bursary Fund was established as a charitable fund through the University of Central Lancashire Foundation to prevent these students from dropping out of higher education through the provision of non-monetary support such as computer equipment, textbooks or supermarket vouchers.

 If you would like to apply for support from the Harris Bursary, you will need to apply to the Hardship Fund and be fully assessed for a standard hardship award to determine whether you can also be considered for the Harris Bursary.
 Please make it clear in your personal statement, why you are applying for the Harris Bursary as this information will be passed to the panel and will be used to determine your eligibility for an award.

 For more information about this bursary and eligibility criteria, please click on the links below:

 There are no specific evidence requirements for the Harris Bursary however, you will be required to apply for the standard Hardship Fund and be identified by an assessor as experiencing extreme financial hardship before your Harris Bursary application will be considered.
 As this application is now part of the main Hardship Fund you will be expected to provide a substantial supporting statement that will be considered as part of your Hardship assessment but will also be used by the Harris Bursary Panel.

 The Harris Bursary provides students in financial hardship with non-monetary awards to help them to continue with their studies.
 As part of the application process, students are asked to choose which award they would prefer and can choose between the following items;